Suvo07a/ISEA-Phase3-TezpurUniversity-GUI-Based-Multi-Client-Chat-Application-Using-TCP/README.md

 ## Overview

-This project started in Assignment 6 as a basic multi-client TCP chat application (broadcast messages, private messages, online user list, chat history).
-Assignment 7 extends it with authentication, secure password storage, session management, and input validation — without rewriting the core networking or GUI logic.
+This project started as a basic multi-client TCP chat application (broadcast messages, private messages, online user list, chat history) and extends it with authentication, secure password storage, session management, and input validation — without rewriting the core networking or GUI logic.

 ## Features